U.S.-China Joint DVM Scholarship Program

 The U.S.-China Center has also established partnerships with the American Veterinary Medical Association (AVMA), U.S. Department of Agriculture (USDA), University of Minnesota (UMN), Iowa State University (ISU), University of George (UGA), University of California Davis (UC Davis), University of Missouri and all of universities in China.
 This unique collaboration with universities, governments and animal health industry partners in the U.S. and China provides unprecedented learning opportunities for these Chinese DVM students.
 For the first time, they can fully understand and compare how the veterinary profession plays an important role in animal health, public health, food safety, and other important social and economic areas in the two countries.

 An important mission of the U.S.-China Joint DVM Scholarship Program is to train future leaders for veterinary education and the veterinary profession in China.
 The scholars are provided an opportunity to have summer externships at the AVMA headquarters to learn about protecting, promoting and advancing a strong veterinary profession.
 They also have an opportunity to participate in externships at the USDA Animal and Plant Health Inspection Service to learn about prevention and control of animal diseases.
+The U.S.-China Center has also partnered with Banfield Pet Hospital to arrange summer job experiences at Banfield hospitals.
 In addition, the U.S.-China Center has organized a series of leadership seminars for the program.
 Invited seminar speakers are leaders from colleges of veterinary medicine, animal health industries and government agencies in the U.S. and China.
-Scholars are also encouraged to enhance their leadership opportunities through externships in veterinary practice and research work related to animal and human health initiatives.
-The U.S.-China Center has partnered with Banfield Pet Hospital to arrange summer job experiences at Banfield hospitals.

 Students from universities in China first apply for the one-year pre-vet program at KSU.
-For more information about the qualification to apply for the program, please visit the China Scholarship Council website.
 While studying at KSU during the pre-vet year, the students will apply for a DVM program at KSU or partnering universities in the U.S.

 Applicants must have a minimum GPA of 3.0 on a 4.0 scale, a TOEFL score of 95 or higher (MyBest score is acceptable), and a GRE score of 50% in the average percentile of all three categories (Best score of each category can be used).
 Two recommendation letters from the university where the applicant is attending is required for the application.

-The deadline for 2022 pre-Vet application will be August 15, 2021.
-All application materials should be submitted before the deadline, except GRE score that can be submitted by February 1, 2022.
+The deadline for 2024 Pre-Vet application will be September 1, 2023.
+All application materials should be submitted before the deadline, except GRE score that can be submitted by February 1, 2024.